takeyoutime/CRRENet/README.md

   - [Massachusetts Road Dataset](https://www.cs.toronto.edu/~vmnih/data/)
   - More datasets will be supported in the future.

-## Overview framework of UMFormer
+## Overview framework of CRRENet

-We aim to design a precise semantic segmentation network for remote sensing images.
-Inspired by the self-attention mechanism and Mamba, we propose UMFormer, a network that fuses these two techniques within an encoder-decoder framework to address the aforementioned challenges.
-UMFormer combines the respective advantages of CNN, self-attention mechanism and Mamba to create a hybrid network effectively.
+The overall structure adopts the encoder-decoder structure and improves on it, which consists of five parts: feature encoder, the MCIEM, the MFFM, the CCAM, and feature decoder.

 ![Overview Framework of UMFormer](/Image/CRRENet.jpg)